matrix-org/matrix.org/content/blog/2014/11/2014-11-30-bridging-matrix-sip-via-verto.md

 # set up a config file
 cp config.yaml mybot.yaml
-# edit mybot.yaml to taste - at the least you must specify the login &amp; password &amp; homeserver for your bot!
+# edit mybot.yaml to taste - at the least you must specify the login & password & homeserver for your bot!

 # run it!
 ./bot.pl -c mybot.yaml